Genetic Testing for Pancreatic Cancer

 GENETIC TESTING FOR PANCREATIC CANCER

-These results, in from 12% to 17% of pancreatic cancer patients, suggest that treatment that includes DNA cross-linking agents such as platinum salts and/or PARP inhibitors may be superior to standard best practices therapy.
+These results, in from 12% to 17% of pancreatic cancer patients, suggest that treatment that includes DNA cross-linking agents such as platinum compounds or PARP inhibitors may be superior to standard best practices therapy.

 RATIONALE: The age of precision medicine in pancreatic cancer is approaching but has not yet fully arrived.
 This new realm will likely come a time in the not-too-distant-future when treatments are exactly tailored to specific individual cancers.
 Or, perhaps the treatment will be selected as the very best option for a defined subtype of pancreatic cancer per genetic fingerprint indicating likelihood of response.